-In the past year or so there's been an explosion of what could be industry-altering hearing loop news in the field of transportation, ready to go for us for when we're all fully back on the road.
+In the past couple of years there's been an explosion of what could be industry-altering hearing loop news in the field of transportation, ready to go for us for when we're all fully back on the road.
+By Stephen O. Frazier

 Hearing loops have been available in the U.K. for years, in airports, train stations, the Underground, and even London taxicabs.
-They're now becoming more plentiful in transportation systems here in the U.S. Recent announcements of new hearing loop installations and major plans for their future use in the field of transportation has pushed this time-tested technology to the forefront in efforts to accommodate the special needs of travelers with hearing loss.
+They're now becoming more plentiful in transportation systems here in the U.S. Recent announcements of new hearing loop installations and major plans for their future use in the field of transportation have pushed this time-tested technology to the forefront in efforts to accommodate the special needs of travelers with hearing loss.

 A hearing loop is a wire that surrounds a defined area and is connected to an electronic sound source such as a public address system.
-It emits a silent electromagnetic signal that carries the sound from its electronic source to receivers called telecoils (T-coils) in hearing aids or cochlear implants.
-Nearly three-quarters (70 percent) of hearing aid models currently on the market have (or can be fitted with) T-coils.
-Cochlear implants also generally come fitted with T-coils, varying by manufacturer.
+It emits a silent electromagnetic signal that carries the sound from its electronic source to receivers called telecoils (T-coils) in hearing aids or cochlear implant (CI) processors.
+The majority of hearing aid models currently on the market have (or can be fitted with) telecoils.
+CI processors also generally come fitted with telecoils, varying by manufacturer.

-My hearing aids and their T-coils are already optimized to match my audiogram and provide an extra boost to those frequencies I have the most difficulty hearing.
+My hearing aids and their telecoils are already optimized to match my audiogram and provide an extra boost to those frequencies I have the most difficulty hearing.
 Turning them on is simple: In a looped setting I just touch a button on my hearing aid and I'm instantly connected to the loop and its signal.
-About 100 T-coil users in a room can access the signal from the loop, something that is not possible with Bluetooth, which is basically a 1-to-1 system.
+Any number of telecoil users in a room can access the signal from the loop, something that is not possible with Bluetooth, which is basically a 1-to-1 system.